civisanalytics/civis-python/docs/source/client.rst

 | ``GET /workflows/1/executions/2`` | ``client.workflows.get_executions(1, 2)`` |
 +-----------------------------------+-------------------------------------------+

+Note that Python's built-in `help` function can be used to see lists of available endpoints for a resource (e.g., `help(client.workflows)`) or to get documentation for a specific endpoint function (e.g., `help(client.workflows.list)`).
+The `?` operator in IPython (e.g., `?client.workflows`) and the `shift-tab` hotkey in a Jupyter notebook also cause documentation to be displayed.

 By default, the Civis API specification specification is downloaded from the ``/endpoints`` endpoint the first time :class:`~civis.APIClient` is instantiated (and cached in memory for the remainder of the program's run).